 We also investigate the models’ forecasting performance for the time period depending on whether or not the focal product is being promoted as the sales for the two periods tend to exhibit different levels of variations.
 Table 4 shows the forecasting performance of the models for the non-promoted period and the promoted forecast period respectively.
-The results are in similar compared to those shown in Table 2.
+The results are similar compared to those shown in Table 2.
 For the non-promoted period, the Base-lift method generally has the worst performance except for the MASE and the AvgRelMAE when the forecast horizon is short (e.g., when h=1 and h=4).
-This indicates that the simple models can be difficult to beat when the focal product is not being promoted and the product sales are comparably stable (Gür Ali et al., 2009; Huang et al., 2014).
+This indicates that the simple models can be difficult to beat when the focal product is not being promoted and the product sales are comparatively stable (Gür Ali et al., 2009; Huang et al., 2014).
 The ADL-intra model generates more accurate forecasts compared to the ADL-own model.

+Of the many detailed comparisons possible the following seem particularly important:

+Models that include competitive information (ADL-intra) outperform those that only include focal product information

+Models that include the possibility of structural breaks outperform those that neglect the possibility

+For the promoted forecast period, the Base-lift method generates the least accurate forecasts.

-The ADL-own-EWC model and the ADL-own-IC model both outperform the ADL-own model.
+In more detail, the ADL-own-EWC model and the ADL-own-IC model both outperform the ADL-own model.
 The ADL-intra-EWC model and the ADL-intra-IC model both outperform the ADL-intra model.
-For the promoted forecast period, the Base-lift method generates the least accurate forecasts.
-The ADL-intra model outperforms the ADL-own model.
-The ADL-intra-EWC model beats the ADL-intra model, and the ADL-own-EWC model beats the ADL-own-EWC model.
-However, the ADL-intra-IC model and the ADL-own-IC model cannot effectively outperform their counterparts (e.g., the ADL-intra-IC model and the ADL-own-IC model respectively).
-This may be due to the high volumes and high variations of the product sales when the focal product is being promoted which submerge the value of the bias correction.
+However, for the promoted periods the ADL-intra-IC model and the ADL-own-IC model cannot effectively outperform their counterparts that exclude IC.
+This may be due to the high volumes and high variations of the product sales when the focal product is being promoted which submerge the value of the bias correction, a point we return to later.

 Table 4.
 The forecasting performance of the models for promoted and non-promoted period